 Diploma in Biblical Studies, NZQA Level 6

 120 credits.
-One year full-time programme, offered from 2019 and in odd-numbered years.
+One year full-time, offered in odd-numbered years.

-(Part-time study options may be arranged). *Subject to accreditation by NZQA.
+(Part-time study options may be arranged).
+Approved by NZQA.

-While exploring the New Testament, the Church’s roots, and its core theology, students of this diploma will be challenged to apply their learning to enhance their spiritual growth, leadership ability, and evangelism technique.
+While exploring the New Testament, the Church’s roots, and its core theology, students of this diploma will be challenged to apply their learning to enhance their spiritual growth, leadership ability, and evangelism techniques.

 Diploma in Christian Leadership, NZQA Level 6

 120 credits.
-One year full-time programme, offered from 2019 and every year. *Subject to accreditation by NZQA.
+One year full-time, offered every year.

 Individual Subjects and Recognition of Achievement

-Not sure if you can sign up to a full diploma programme?
-No problem.
-We offer students the option of taking individual subjects from within the Diploma in Christian Studies and Diploma in Biblical Studies programmes.
-These may be taken for credit or as an audit student.
-Any credits earned may be applied toward one of our diplomas, and we recognise completion of these subjects with an SPBC Recognition of Achievement Award at our annual graduation ceremony.
+We offer flexible learning options.
+Students may study individual modules from within the Diploma in Christian Studies and Diploma in Biblical Studies programmes.
+These may be taken for indicative credit or for audit only.
+Any credits earned may be applied toward one of our diplomas, and we recognise completion of modules with an SPBC Recognition of Achievement Award at our annual graduation ceremony.
 What’s on offer this quarter?

 Recognition of Excellence

-To recognise the achievement of students who successfully complete more than the minimum requirements, a notation of “Merit” or “Excellence” will be applied to their diploma certificate.
-Specifics to be advised.
+To recognise the achievement of students who successfully complete more than the minimum requirements, a graduate may receive the following notation on their printed diploma:

 Recognition of Prior Learning